dengchunyu/dengchunyu.github.io/README.md

 ## Tutorials
 scPagwas provides a number of tutorials for various situation.
 Please also visit the documentation.

-- The [Data_input_preproccess_for_scPagwas](https://dengchunyu.github.io/sample/2023/03/10/Data_input_preproccess_for_scPagwas.html) tutorial provides the methods of data-input preproccess for scPagwas.
+- The [Introduction to Data Input and Preprocessing in scPagwas](https://dengchunyu.github.io/sample/2023/03/10/Data_input_preproccess_for_scPagwas.html) tutorial provides the methods of data-input preproccess for scPagwas.

-- The [The-common-usage-and-result-explaination-for-scPagwas](https://dengchunyu.github.io/sample/2023/03/10/The-common-usage-and-result-explaination-for-scPagwas.html) tutorial provides the usual procedure for scPagwas including the result interpretation are discussed, and visualizing their characteristics.

-- The [Running_scPagwas_steps_by_SubFunctions](https://dengchunyu.github.io/sample/2023/03/10/Running-scPagwas-steps-by-SubFunctions.html) tutorial provides the procedure for only cell types or single cell functions; Otherwise, a step by step introduction for scPgawas sub-functions is also provided.
+- The [Conventional Parameters and Usage Instructions with Demo Example Data](https://dengchunyu.github.io/sample/2023/03/10/Running-scPagwas-steps-by-SubFunctions.html) tutorial provides the procedure for only cell types or single cell functions; Otherwise, a step by step introduction for scPgawas sub-functions is also provided.
+- The [Conventional result and visualization Instructions with Real-World Examples](https://dengchunyu.github.io/sample/2023/03/10/The-common-usage-and-result-explaination-for-scPagwas.html) tutorial provides the usual procedure for scPagwas including the result interpretation are discussed, and visualizing their characteristics.

-- The [Multi_TraitFiles_for_one_SingleData_running](https://dengchunyu.github.io/sample/2023/03/13/Multi-Trait-for-one-Single-cell-Data.html) tutorial provides the procedure that running scPagwas based on multiple trait files in one scRNA-seq dataset.
+- The [Perform calculations for multiple traits based on a single-cell dataset](https://dengchunyu.github.io/sample/2023/03/13/Multi-Trait-for-one-Single-cell-Data.html) tutorial provides the procedure that running scPagwas based on multiple trait files in one scRNA-seq dataset.

-- The [Split_big_scRNAseqData_and_integrate_result](https://dengchunyu.github.io/sample/2023/03/10/Split-big-scRNAseqData-and-integrate_result.html) tutorial provides the procedure that running scPagwas with several splited scRNA-seq datasets while the whole dataset is too big to run.
+- The [Strategies for Large-scale Single-cell Data Subsetting and Computation](https://dengchunyu.github.io/sample/2023/03/10/Split-big-scRNAseqData-and-integrate_result.html) tutorial provides the procedure that running scPagwas with several splited scRNA-seq datasets while the whole dataset is too big to run.
+- The [Pruning Process for GWAS Summary Statistics File in scPagwas]().
+To optimize computing time, it is recommended to preprocess the GWAS summary statistics file using Plink software's prune function before inputting it, especially when the file contains a large number of SNPs (up to tens of millions).